MircoWerner/VkRadixSort/README.md

 <a name="multi--buffers"></a>
 ### Buffers

-Create the following three buffers and assign them to the following sets and indices of your compute pass:
+Create the following three buffers and assign them to the following sets and indices of your compute pass.
 Since we use the `m_buffer0` and `m_buffer1` alternating as input/output in the four iterations (ping pong buffers), the buffers have to be bound to different indices in different iterations.